SubhroRoy/VSDSquadron_mini_research/README.md

 </figurecaption>
 </figure><br><br>

-## Task2: Write a simple C- Program for Clock Cycle Divider: Crafting a Digital Clock Divider Circuit and compile using RISC V GCC compiler
+## LAB 2: Write a simple C- Program for Clock Cycle Divider: Crafting a Digital Clock Divider Circuit and compile using RISC V GCC compiler

-The project I am working on is **Clock Cycle Divider**. <br>
+The first task in lab 2 is to find a desirable C-Program code for the project I am working on.
+The project is am working on is **Clock Cycle Divider**. <br>
-Below is a sample C-Program I execute as part of Task 2.
+Below is a sample C-Program I have chosen to execute.
 I have used AI tools to generate this code. <br>
 ```
 #include <stdio.h>
 #include <stdbool.h>